Mgote/ELK/README.md

-Tis is a guideline on installation and configuration of Elastic Stack (ELK)
+This is a guideline on installation and configuration of Elastic Stack (ELK)